SportsView

 ·21 April 2026

-West Ham United have announced that executive director Nathan Thompson has stepped down from his role with the Hammers with immediate effect.
+West Ham United have announced that executive director Nathan Thompson has stepped down from his role with immediate effect.

-He follows Karren Brady, who stepped down earlier today after 16 years as West Ham’s vice-chairman, out of the London Stadium club.
+He follows Karren Brady, who stepped down earlier today after 16 years as West Ham’s vice-chairman, out of the club.

-Brady and Thompson are not the only ones leaving the Hammers, West Ham financial director Andy Mollett will also retire at the end of the season.
+West Ham’s financial director, Andy Mollett, will also retire at the end of the season.

-Thompson spent over nine and a half years with the Irons, helping them with record-breaking commercial growth across partnerships, hospitality, retail and ticketing.
+Thompson spent over nine and a half years with the Hammers, helping them with record-breaking commercial growth across partnerships, hospitality, retail and ticketing.

 He also helped significantly improve their marketing, digital and content operations.

-West Ham’s pre-season tours to the USA and Australia were some of the major strategic initiatives Thompson also led.
+West Ham’s pre-season tours to the United States and Australia were among the major strategic initiatives Thompson also led.

-There are those at West Ham that identify as “Karren’s people”, which is why more senior employees could follow her out.
+Some individuals at West Ham identify as ‘Karren’s people’, which is why more senior employees could follow her out.

-Brady first began considering leaving the club in January before making up her mind in the middle of February.
+Brady considered leaving the club in January before making up her mind in mid-February.

-It remains to be seen whether their relegation battle played a role in his decision to step down, but friends and family had been telling her for some time to move on given the toxic atmosphere at the club.
+The relegation battle may have played a role in the decision to step down, but friends and family had been telling her for some time to move on given the toxic atmosphere at the club.